What is Code Obfuscation?

 This video demonstrates how “binary equals source code” in the world of .NET and Java and steps you through the kinds of risks that reverse engineering can pose and how application obfuscation can help.

-Should I Obfuscate and Secure my Application
+Should I obfuscate my application?

 If you are releasing valuable software (especially Java, Android, .NET and iOS) anywhere outside your immediate control and you are not distributing the source code, obfuscation should probably be part of your application development process.
 Obfuscation makes it much more difﬁcult for attackers to review the code and analyze the application.
 It also may make it hard for hackers to debug and tamper with your application.
 The end goal is to make it difﬁcult to extract or discover useful information, such as trade secrets (IP), credentials, or security vulnerabilities from an application.
 It should also make it more difficult to modify application logic or repackage an application with malicious code.